Free Advice the IRS Loves: Writing Off Legal & Accounting Fees

 It’s complicated.
 It’s justified.
 And it’s smart.

 Tax preparation is the bread and butter of the IRS collection function.
 And the IRS will give you a deduction for the full cost of tax preparation.
 However, under the TCJA these are no longer available as miscellaneous itemized deductions for the average taxpayer!
-A tax lawyers or accountant can help you to take these deductions on Schedule C and preserve these tax savings.
+A tax lawyer or accountant can help you to take these deductions on Schedule C and preserve these tax savings.
 In fact, the TCJA incentivizes shifting many employees with significant income to sole proprietors with their own pass-through entities.
 The 20% individual income tax deduction for income from pass-through entities – a small business incentive – incentivizes middle income non-professionals to shift their tax structure because they can lower their tax rate by becoming a sole proprietor from what it would be as an employee.

 Estate planning, sales tax planning, and corporate tax planning are all fully deductible.
 Just as we will get into why legal fees for “personal” matters are not deductible, the reason that tax preparation and planning advice connected to business activities is deductible is – its complicated.
 Having professional advisers assist you with these thorny issues both increases the likelihood that your business will confidently undertake profit-seeking activities and simultaneously guarantees that you will properly account for the government’s share of the profits.
 Because its complicated, getting a tax deduction for the cost of the advice to get it right is justified.
 And since these costs can be offset against business profits, it’s smart to spend money on legal and accounting fees related to moving your business forward.